bx9900/mcp/README.md

   <img src="./docs/images/root-readme/cline-chat-interface.png" width="500" height="800"  />
 <p>

 7. By default, Cline will be set as the API provider, which has limits for the free tier.
-Next, let's update the API provider to be AWS Bedrock, so we can use the LLMs through Bedrock, which would have billing go through your connected AWS account.
+Next, let’s update the API provider to be AWS Bedrock, so we can use the LLMs through Bedrock, which would have billing go through your connected AWS account.

 8. Click the settings gear to open up the Cline settings.
 Then under **API Provider**, switch this from `Cline` to `AWS Bedrock` and select `AWS Profile` for the authentication type.
 As a note, the `AWS Credentials` option works as well, however it uses a static credentials (Access Key ID and Secret Access Key) instead of temporary credentials that are automatically redistributed when the token expires, so the temporary credentials with an AWS Profile is the more secure and recommended method.